openedx/edx-documentation/en_us/shared/building_and_running_chapters/developing_course/testing_courseware.rst

 were assigned.
 For details about adjusting grades or resetting attempts, see :ref:`Adjust_grades`.

-.. note:: You cannot use the **Specific student** view for any course content that is visible only to certain groups.
-For example, if your course uses cohorts or experiment groups, and some courseware is visible only to learners in a particular content group or experiment group, you cannot see that content when you view the live course as a specific student.

 To switch to the **Specific student** view, click **View this course as**.
 Select **Specific student** from the drop down list, and enter the username or